perliedman/svg-control-descriptions/README.md

 > Purple Pen is open source software.

 (Quoted from [Purple Pen's homepage](https://purplepen.golde.org/).)
-I interpret as this data is free to use.
+I interpret this as the data is free to use.

 ## Running extraction